1323216010/documentation/learn/what_is_meilisearch/overview.md

 ## Features

 - **Blazing fast** (answers < 50 milliseconds): Priority is given to fast answers for a smooth search experience.
-- [Search as you type](/learn/what_is_meilisearch/features.md#search-as-you-type): Results are updated on each keystroke.
-To make this possible, we use [prefix-search](/learn/advanced/prefix.md#prefix-search).
 - [Typo tolerance](/learn/what_is_meilisearch/features.md#typo-tolerant): Understands typos and misspellings.
 - [Tokenization](/learn/advanced/tokenization.md) in **English**, **Chinese**, and **all languages that use space as a word divider**.
 - **Return the whole document**: The entire document is returned upon search.